blockades/mmt_resources/research/secp_writeup.md

 Lets consider two cases where interoperability between SSB and Ethereum would be useful:

-a.
-You want to interact with some entity with a known Ethereum address using the Scuttlebutt protocol.
+1. You want to interact with some entity with a known Ethereum address using the Scuttlebutt protocol.
 Eg: by referencing in a Scuttlebutt message
-b.
-You want to interact with some entity with a known Scuttlebutt feed id using the Ethereum protocol.
+2. You want to interact with some entity with a known Scuttlebutt feed id using the Ethereum protocol.
 Eg: by sending them funds or including them in a smart contract.

 The problem is that the two systems use a different elliptic curve, so currently there can be no direct cryptographic relationship between an Ethereum address and an SSB feed id.
 SSB was designed to be cryptographic-primitive agnostic, so all feed ids and signatures have a suffix which describes them, typically '.ed25519', and similarly references to messages and blobs have a suffix describing their hash function.
 So we propose to introduce feed ids and signatures on the secp256k1 curve.